saieva/saieva.github.io/_posts/2024-01-26-Remote-Working-Resources.markdown

 which is now part of their suite of SaaS (Software-as-a-Service) products.

 As you might expect, companies of project management software used by millions of people have something to say about working remotely.
-The articles here are practical references for you to consider.
+The articles here are practical references to consider.

 **Dispelling remote work myths: tips & best practices**\
 [https://trello.com/guide/remote-work/tips-best-practices](https://trello.com/guide/remote-work/tips-best-practices)